 A Visit To The Toledo Museum Of Art

 Toledo, about 20 miles from Maumee Bay, is a city that has obviously had a rough time.
-It’s easy to imagine a once thriving downtown, but hit hard by economic downturns, the streets are lined with empty buildings and vacant store windows.
+It’s easy to imagine a once thriving downtown.
+Hit hard by economic downturns, the streets are now lined with empty buildings and vacant store windows.

 But there’s the Toledo Museum of Art, with an exquisitely curated collection.
 It’s considered one of the top museums in the country, for good reason.
 Founded by Toledo glassmaker Edward Drummond Libbey in 1901, it’s one of the finest art museums we’ve visited in our travels.
 And it’s free.